mbjones/jsonld-pg/README.md

 The extension works by creating a browser action to create a toolbar button with a listener for when the button is pressed.
 Upon click, the browser action finds the currently active tab, and executes a content sxcript that queries the DOM for the first JSON-LD block, and returns that JSON string to the action through a message.
 The browser action registers a listener for thosemessages containing JSON, and then opens a new tab at the JSON-LD playground site using the JSON content.

 As a standard FF extension, this can be installed following the Firefox instructions for [temporarily installing extensions](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) in development.
 I have not yet published it for general install as an extension, but that would be straightforward as needed.

+Please submit an issue if you would find this extension useful enough to be submitted to FF.